-It is the fundamental principle of UNTF to assist beneficiary Utah Navajo college students with scholarships regardless of where they attend an institution of higher learning.
-It is the intent of this program to match and/or attract other college scholarships or funding sources.
-The following policies and procedures are applicable to both the UNTF Higher Education Scholarship Fund and the UNTF Endowment Fund, unless otherwise specified.
+It is the fundamental principle of UNTF to assist eligible Utah Navajo college students with financial aid regardless of where they attend an institution of higher learning.
+It is the intent of this program to match other college financial aid/scholarships or funding sources.
+The following policies and procedures are applicable to both the UNTF Higher Education Financial Aid Fund and the UNTF Endowment Fund, unless otherwise specified.

 The contact information for this scholarship program is as follows: